1,000+ Opportunities

 virginia. gov / (540) 460-9348.
 Construction Project Schedule Fact Sheet MBE/WBE Requirements Certification Regarding Lobbying Building Financial Sustainability Unique Entity ID (UEI) Resources

-Based on current listing details, eligibility includes: Local governments and other entities for drinking water projects.
+According to the current listing, eligibility includes: Local governments and other entities for drinking water projects.
 Disadvantaged communities qualify based on median household income at or below $74,536 or average monthly water rates ≥ 1% of MHI.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

-The current target date is August 7, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for Drinking Water State Revolving Fund (DWSRF) are due August 7, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.